RachelFurlong-dev/bug-match-M2/README.md

 ### Browser testing
 -   The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop & Mobile.
 Testing was done online except for my iPhone 11 and iMac 27".
-I used webkit prefixes to try and solve the issues in IOS which mean the background css images do not show.
-However, more research needs to be done.
+I used webkit prefixes to try and solve the issues in IOS which mean the background css images do not show on Safari.
+However, more research into this needs to be done.

 ![Matrix](docs/manual-testing/testing-matrix-m2.png )

 Responsive views of the project can be seen in the testing folder [here](docs/manual-testing/responsive-views/)

 ### Performance
-I checked the webpage for performance, accessibility, best practices and SEO, on desktop and mobile layouts, with an overall score of 95 for performance.
+ I used Google Dev Tools for for measuring and analysing the performance of the web pages on real devices for performance, accessibility, best practices and SEO, on desktop and mobile layouts, with a score of 100% for accessibility on both desktop and mobile devices.

 ![Google PageSpeed Insights](docs/manual-testing/validators/mobile-lighthouse.png)
 ![Google PageSpeed Insights](docs/manual-testing/validators/desktop-lighthouse.png)